RobertEngen/lrts/README.md

 # lrts (Long Running Task Service)

 Distributed computation and task synchronization got you down?
-Look no further! `lrts` is designed to make distributing long running tasks and reporting on their progress over a networked cluster easier than ever!
+Look no further! `lrts` is designed to make distributing long-running tasks and reporting on their progress over a networked cluster easier than ever!

-`lrts` is a Python library meticulously crafted to streamline the execution of long running asynchronous network tasks.
+`lrts` is a Python library meticulously crafted to streamline the execution of long-running asynchronous network tasks.
 This tool fills the gap left by other distributed computing Python libraries that falter under the weight of extended tasks.

 ![lrts progress tracking showcase](lrts.gif)